 In their new letter, the IRS states that in order for a debt to be non-recourse at the time of the short sale, the original debt must be used to purchase or build a 1-4 principal residence or a refinance of such debt.
 As in the prior letter the IRS affirms that a lender's forgiveness of such debt in a short sale will not result in COD income, but instead will be treated as capital gains.
 And as before, single or joint tax filers selling a principal residence can use the appropriate $250,000 or $500,000 capital gains exclusion.

-Foreclosures, Short Sales, REO listings in San Jose
+Foreclosures, Short Sales, REO listings in Silicon Valley

-New foreclosure and short sales listings are made available every month on the San Jose Real Estate Market across all neighborhoods.
+New REO and short sales listings are made available every month on the San Jose Real Estate Market and across all neighborhoods of Silicon Valley.

 If you are looking for assistance with your short sale or if you are interested to know more about how to invest in a foreclosure, a short sale or a bank-owned (REO) property in San Jose area of in Silicon Valley, please fill in the form below to receive free information and helpful tips from a certified local San Jose Foreclosure Expert and Short Sales Specialist.